 Understanding the Marketing Spend

-Or a few of them are brave to admit that they don’t understand what marketing should be like for them.
+However, companies still are uncertain of how and where to make marketing investment, especially in a growing digital world.
+Some are also brave enough to admit that they don’t understand what marketing should be like for them.

-But what I am getting at is that, if your marketing expeditions are hitting the nail on the head each time, and it is turning out to be a real profit minter for you, you as a decision maker must seriously consider crossing your marketing budget.
+But what I mean is that, if your marketing expeditions are hitting the nail on the head each time, and it is turning out to be a real profit minter for you, you as a decision maker must seriously consider crossing off your marketing budget.

 Sure, now how do you measure whether something in your marketing efforts is worth the while or not.
 That’s where the Return on Marketing Investment comes in.